Creating a Business Competitor Analysis: A Comprehensive Guide

 1. Identifying your top competitors

-2. Analyzing their business models and offerings
+2. Analysing their business models and offerings

 3. Assessing their marketing strategies

-4. Investigating their customer experiences.
+4. Investigating their customer experiences

 Identifying Your Top Competitors

-3. Examine their target market segments.
+3. Note their target segments

-Analyzing Competitors’ Business Models and Offerings
+Analysing Competitors’ Business Models and Offerings

 Assessing Direct Competitors’ Marketing Strategies